The Office of Student Engagment is a resource for parents and family members.

 - What programs have they attended with their chapter?
 Which programs sponsored by the Office of Student Engagement have they attended?

 - Are they staying connected with friends they made prior to pursuing membership in their fraternity or sorority?

 - Ask for details about the financial aspect of membership.
 The first semester tends to be a little more expensive, as there are one time, new member fees.

 - If the frequency of their communication has changed, ask them about how they are filling their time.

 - What are they doing outside of the fraternity/sorority experience to engage in the campus community?

-Each organization must submit a New Member Plan to the Office of Fraternity and Sorority Life before the new member/intake process begins.
+Each organization must submit a New Member Plan to the Office of Student Engagement before the new member/intake process begins.
 The only information not shared is the ritual ceremony, which occurs at the end of the new member/intake process.
 Everything else may be shared with anyone.
-If students are secretive about their new member experience, staff members from the Office of Fraternity and Sorority Life are happy to answer questions for parents and family members.
+If students are secretive about their new member experience, staff members from the Office of Student Engagement are happy to answer questions for parents and family members.